daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 nav-short: true
-# title: About me
+title: ""
-# subtitle: Why you'd want to go on a date with me
+subtitle: Hello 👋
 ---
-Hello! 👋 I’m Musa, a software developer with expertise in iOS Development, currently based in Munich.
+I’m Musa, a software developer with expertise in iOS Development, currently based in Munich.

 Developing mobile apps is more than just a profession to me; it's a passion that extends beyond my work life.
 I enjoy reading technical material, occasional writing, and working on side projects.
 Learning and productivity are constant sources of motivation in my life.